cssbristol/cssbristol.co.uk/_jobs/student-laptop-and-mobile-clinic-technician-2016.md

     importance: Desirable
   - skill: Experience with Linux.
     importance: Desirable
-  - Don't be put off if you don't have all of these skills, you will learn a lot in the job but we would like to know what you can do.
+  - skill: Don't be put off if you don't have all of these skills, you will learn a lot in the job but we would like to know what you can do.
 ---
 To apply for one of these positions please complete the [application form](http://www.bristol.ac.uk/it-services/advice/homeusers/help/laptopclinic/student_it_appform_1617.rtf) and send it to us.
 Either: